interchained/vision/NEDB.md

 explorer powered by a causally-linked append-only database.
 This document is the honest account of what got built, why, and what it now lets you ask.

-Built by Mark Allen Evans Jr. (Interchained LLC) and Claude Sonnet 4.6.
+Built by Mark Allen Evans Jr. (Interchained LLC) and Claude Sonnet 4.6 && documentation / spec outline support from ChatGPT 5.5 (thinking).

 ---